Haschmasch/ModGuideConverter2/README.md

 LibGit2Sharp is used to save files in individual user folders (Branches) using Git-Worktrees.
 This also allows us to have a version-oriented approach in the backend while controlling the Git operations over the API.
 We use a PostgreSQL-Database to store User data and additional information for the Git directories.
 The User-management is done using ASP.NET Core Identity.

+## Remarks
-Please look at the open issues for missing features.
+Please take a look at the open issues for missing features.
-The wiki pages also give you further information regarding the individual C#-Projects.
+The wiki pages also give you further information regarding the individual parts of the project.